Asian-Americans: The Detroit Story

 Detroit Public TV is bringing your favorite shows to a location near you, with a series of quarterly events that transform the latest PBS programs into real-life experiences.

 The series blasted off in July with Summer of Space at the Cranbrook Institute of Science (View photos).
-From there it’s Ken Burns’ Country Music at Pontiac's Crofoot in September, culinary craft with America’s Test Kitchen in the winter and a Cherry Blossom Festival celebrating Asian-American culture next spring.
+From there it’s Ken Burns’ Country Music at Pontiac's Crofoot in September, culinary craft with America’s Test Kitchen in January and a Cherry Blossom Festival celebrating Asian-American culture in May.

 Each DPTV Experience offers enlightened commentary from knowledgeable panelists, unique hands-on activities and exclusive sneak peeks of upcoming PBS specials.
 In addition, every event features a reception to give DPTV community members a chance to meet and mingle!